-The default is ON in the root node and 0 elsewhere.
+The default is ON in the root node and automatically determines whether to call the heuristic in the branch-and-bound tree.

 MASTER_IP_END=number | string

 specifies (for MILP problems only) whether the master problem is solved as a MILP with the current set of columns at the end of phase II.
 Table 15.10 describes the valid values of the MASTER_IP_END= option.